 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Moraine Lake is, hands-down, one of the most beautiful locations to visit in Banff.
-With its stunning turquoise water and mountain backdrop, it’s no surprise that this glacially-fed lake attracts thousands upon thousands of visitors every year.
+With its stunning turquoise water and mountain backdrop, it’s no surprise that this glacially-fed lake attracts thousands of visitors annually.
 For those lucky enough to be at the lake during sunrise, it’s truly an unforgettable experience.

 Sadly, the lake has become a bit too popular in recent years, which has resulted in a parking ban announced in 2023.
 Ouch.

 But despite that, visiting the lake during sunrise is still possible!
-In this blog post, we’ll discuss how you can get to Moraine Lake to snap those sunrise shots by joining this incredible Earlybird Explorer tour, as well as other fun activities you can enjoy in the area.
+From our personal experience, these new options actually make the whole process easier.
+In this blog post, we’ll discuss how you can get to Moraine Lake to snap those sunrise shots, as well as other fun activities you can enjoy in the area.

 Let’s get started!